Can stainless steel be CNC machined?

 How do you design a part for machining?

-1. Material selection: Choose the right grade of stainless steel suitable for the specific application, considering factors like corrosion resistance, strength, temperature resistance, and compatibility with the environment or chemicals it will be exposed to.
+1. Material selection: Choose the right grade of stainless steel suitable for the specific application.
+Even though considering factors like corrosion resistance, strength, temperature resistance, and compatibility with the environment or chemicals it will be exposed to.

 2. Design geometry: Consider the part’s shape, size, and complexity.
 Simplify the design where possible to reduce manufacturing complexity and cost.
 Avoid sharp corners and edges that might increase stress concentrations.